>

 • How often do you need to touch up semi-permanent hair color?

-According to factors like hair porosity and the frequency of your hair wash routine, this type of color can last for 4-6 weeks.
+According to factors like hair porosity and the frequency of your hair wash routine, this type of hair color can last for 4-6 weeks.

 4. Temporary Hair Color